micbay/RaceTimerAndController/README.md

 ```

 # Sensor Options
+In the breadboard layout and wiring diagram push buttons are used to simulate lap triggers.
+In practice, any number of analog or digital triggering methods can be used.
+Essentially, any signal change on the pin will be considered a gate trigger.
 This readme would never end if it got into every kind of sensor that can be adapted for use with this project.
 However, to provide some starting points, here is a brief list of potential switch options that can applied.

 ## Mechanical Switches
 Any button like, mechanical mechanism that closes the circuit can be used.
 See the project lap counter example implementation.